If you need a root canal, see an endodontist, the specialist in saving teeth.

-You may or may not be aware that endodontists perform root canal treatments, and they handle many other endodontic treatments and surgeries, address traumatic dental injuries, and place dental implants.
-The goal is to save your natural teeth whenever possible, however, an endodontist will look at all treatment options to determine the best course of action for your individual case.
+Endodontists mainly do root canal treatments, perform various endodontic surgeries, and address traumatic dental injuries when they arise.
+Some also place dental implants.
+Their overall goal is to save your natural teeth whenever possible; in spite of this, an endodontist will always look at all treatment options to determine the best course of action for your individual case.

-An endodontist limits his or her practice solely to endodontic treatments, performing an average of 25 root canal treatments a week whereas a general dentist may only do two a week.
+An endodontist limits his or her practice solely to endodontic treatments usually performing 25 root canal treatments a week.
+Conversely, a general dentist may only do two root canals a week.
 Specialized treatment will give you the best outcome and you’ll heal faster.
-For this reason, dentists and endodontists often work as partners in care so that the best member of your dental team is handling each appropriate issue with your teeth.
+For this reason, dentists and endodontists often work together so that you receive the highest standard of care for all of your dental needs.

 Why should my endodontist be a member of AAE?

 The American Association of Endodontists is the professional membership association for endodontists, endodontic residents, educators and other dental professionals who have an interest in the specialty.
 More than 90 percent of U.S. endodontists belong to the AAE, sharing a dedication to the highest standards of excellence in endodontic care.
-We support our members’ pursuit of excellence through research, education, leadership, advocacy, philanthropy and service.
+The AAE supports its members’ pursuit of excellence through research, education, leadership, advocacy, philanthropy and service.